Skip To Content

 Connect to Work can help.

 Connect to Work is a UK government-funded programme supporting people who face barriers to employment.
 It helps people with disabilities, health conditions, or complex needs to access and sustain paid work.
-Delivered in partnership with local authorities and the Department for Work and Pensions (DWP), the programme focuses on real jobs and long-term success, not just short-term training.
+Delivered in partnership with local authorities and the Department for Work and Pensions (DWP), the programme focuses on placing people in to real jobs and long-term success, with ongoing training whilst in work.

 Connect to Work provides personalised, one-to-one support tailored to your needs and goals.